 1These are provisional statistics and are subject to revision.

-Between 05 January 2014 and 01 February 2014, 96.2 per cent of c2c services arrived at their destination on time, the highest figure for any DfT franchised train operator.
-Southern had the lowest figure with 79.2 per cent of trains on time.
+Between 6 March and 31 March 2016, 96.0% of Chiltern Railways services arrived at their destination on time, the highest figure for any DfT franchised train operator.
+Govia Thameslink Railway had the lowest figure with 82.5% of trains on time.

 Following restrictions brought in after the Hatfield crash in October 2000, PPM fell sharply across the country, and took nearly a decade to recover to previous levels.
-Since 2008/09 national PPM has generally been above 90%.
+Since 2008 to 2009, national PPM has generally been above 90%.

 PPM represents the percentage of trains which are ‘on time’ compared to the total number of trains planned.
-A train is defined as on time if it arrives at its destination within five minutes of the scheduled destination arrival time for London and South East and regional operators; or within ten minutes for long-distance operators.
+A train is defined as on time if it arrives at its destination within 5 minutes of the scheduled destination arrival time for London and South East and regional operators, or within ten minutes for long-distance operators.

 Further information about this indicator can be found in the measurement template.

-PPM data are published on the Office of Rail Regulation Data Portal.
+PPM data are published on the Office of Rail and Road Data Portal